hapax/hapax.github.io/assets/simple-physics.md

 		    <figcaption><i>Physical properties of a sample of gas.</i></figcaption>
 	</div>
 	</figure>

-  These properties are not independent!
-  Their relationship is revealed by dimensional analysis.

 <span style="padding-left: 20px; display:block">
 (a) Explain why volume should have dimension $[V] = L^3N$.